-Direction
+1. Direction

-- 1.1 Issue a Notice of Proposed Direction which is compliant with section 1225B and: - a.
-Identifies the requirement or obligation which has prompted the FRC's issuance of the Proposed Direction; - b.
-Sets out the FRC's reasons for believing there has been non-compliance; - c.
-Encloses a copy of the Proposed Direction; - d.
-States the intention to impose the Proposed Direction; - e.
-Allows the Recognised Body at least 14 days to make written representations; - f.
-May also be expressed to be a pre-action letter for the purposes of later compliance with the Civil Procedure Rules Protocol on Pre-Action Conduct (the 'Protocol'), should the FRC later choose to apply to the Court for a Compliance Order (see para 2 below). - 1.2 Consider any written representations which the Recognised Body has made within the period specified in the Notice of Proposed Decision. - 1.3 Issue a Direction Decision Notice which is compliant with section 1225B and contains: - a.
-A copy of the Direction; - b.
-The time period for compliance with the Direction; - c.
-The period during which any limitation on the Recognised Body's ability to undertake particular engagements shall remain in effect; - d.
-The FRC's reasons for deciding to impose the Direction (the reasons should ideally reference any written representations submitted in time by the Recognised Body); - e.
-The identity of any person or organisation responsible for overseeing compliance with a Direction. - 1.4 The Act requires the FRC to publish a Direction Decision Notice in such manner as the FRC considers appropriate for bringing the Direction to the attention of persons likely to be affected.
+- 1.1.
+Issue a Notice of Proposed Direction which is compliant with section 1225B and: - identifies the requirement or obligation which has prompted the FRC's issuance of the Proposed Direction; - b. sets out the FRC's reasons for believing there has been non-compliance; - c. encloses a copy of the Proposed Direction; - d. states the intention to impose the Proposed Direction; - allows the Recognised Body at least 28 days to make written representations; e. - may also be expressed to be a pre-action letter for the purposes of later compliance with the Civil Procedure Rules Protocol on Pre-Action Conduct (the 'Protocol'), should the FRC later choose to apply to the Court for a Compliance Order (see para 2 below). - 1.2.
+Consider any written representations which the Recognised Body has made within the period specified in the Notice of Proposed Decision. - 1.3.
+Issue a Direction Decision Notice which is compliant with section 1225B and contains: - a. a copy of the Direction; - b. the time period for compliance with the Direction; - c. the period during which any limitation on the Recognised Body's ability to undertake particular engagements shall remain in effect; - d. the FRC's reasons for deciding to impose the Direction (the reasons should ideally reference any written representations submitted in time by the Recognised Body); - e. the identity of any person or organisation responsible for overseeing compliance with a Direction. - 1.4.
+The FRC shall publish a Direction Decision Notice in such manner as the FRC considers appropriate for bringing the Direction to the attention of persons likely to be affected.

-Compliance Order
+2. Compliance Order

-- 1.5 Any application to the Court must be made pursuant to the applicable Civil Procedure Rules (the 'CPR')1, and the parties will be expected by the Court to have complied with the Practice Direction on Pre-action Conduct (the 'Protocol') or to explain their reasons for non-compliance. - 1.6 If the FRC has already issued a Notice of Proposed Direction or a Direction Decision Notice (which is compliant with and is expressed to be written pursuant to the Protocol), the FRC should consider if a separate Protocol Letter (see below) is still required.
+- 2.1.
+Any application to the Court must be made pursuant to the applicable Civil Procedure Rules (the 'CPR')1, and the parties will be expected by the Court to have complied with the Practice Direction on Pre-action Conduct (the 'Protocol') or to explain their reasons for non-compliance. - 2.2.
+If the FRC has already issued a Notice of Proposed Direction or a Direction Decision Notice (which is compliant with and is expressed to be written pursuant to the Protocol), the FRC should consider if a separate Protocol Letter (see below) is still required.